pymc-devs/pymc-examples/myst_nbs/pymc3_howto/custom_distribution.myst.md

 +++

-There are 3 main steps required to define a custom distribution in PyMC3:
+There are 3 main steps required to define a custom distribution in PyMC:
 1. Define the log probability function
 2. Define the random generator function
 3. Define the class for the distribution